NaimIbna/Dino_Chrome/README.md

 # T-Rectus Femoris

 ## About
-This is my Microprocessor and Microcontroller(MPMC) Project (CSE 306).
+During 5th semester of my undergrade life in Microprocessor and Microcontroller(MPMC) coruse-(CSE 306) I alongside with my 3 other group members made this Project.
 It's a simple dino game inspired from google chrome which is controlled using Joystick module.

 ## Hardware
 - Arduino Mega